Petition to the PM

 Developing the potential inside.

-This is outrageous ... but what can be done to stop the sale?
+This is outrageous ... but what can be done to stop any sale?

 There has been no shortage of efforts.
 320 people and organizations from all over Britain and the world wrote to the charity commission objecting.
 So did the local MP, Lynne Featherstone.
 And the Hornsey Historical Society and the BBC have asked English Heritage for the Grade II listing to be upgraded to protect the historic studios, which under the new owner's plans would disappear... but the commission just ignored the protests, and agreed to the deal.

-Shortly another court will be asked if the sale, and the lease, is consistent with the 1900 Act which made Ally Pally a charity.
+If necessary, the High Court will be asked if any sale, or long lease for non-charitable purposes, is consistent with the 1900 Act which made Ally Pally a charity.
 Visit the Legal Challenge page to find out more

 Transcript of the High Court Judgment